 Is that book you’ve been meaning to read still sitting unopened on your nightstand?
-Or maybe you started a novel that you haven’t picked up again in months.
-You’re not alone.
-Finding time to read is hard when you’re busy.
-But it’s not impossible.
+Or did you start a novel that you haven’t picked up again in months?
+Either way, you’re not alone.
+Finding time to read is hard when you’re busy—but it’s not impossible.

 1. Do it first and do it last.

 With the craziness of our daily schedules, it can be hard to find time to read, but we all know how important it is to our success that we make reading a habit.
 I have found that if you allocate 15 minutes first thing in the morning and 15 minutes before bed to read, you will start your day with ideas that expand your mind and go to bed with something other than work to think about.

 —Rahim Charania, American Fueling Systems

 2. Make time for reading by putting it on your calendar.

 Reading is no harder to achieve than your weekly conference call if you schedule it on your calendar and take it just as seriously.
 I’ve found that things that don’t make it onto my calendar typically don’t get accomplished.